 You can’t control the actions of other drivers, but you can keep your level of shared fault lower if you are involved in an accident.
 Some ways to lower the potential of shared fault include:

-- Obeying all traffic laws — If you are driving at the speed limit, stopping at all signals, and following the rules of the road, it is more difficult to blame you for another driver’s accident.
+- Obey all traffic laws — If you are driving at the speed limit, stopping at all signals, and following the rules of the road, it is more difficult to blame you for another driver’s accident.

-- Keeping your vehicle in good repair — Partial fault can be assessed if you have poor brakes, broken lights, or other mechanical problems that prevent you from reacting appropriately in an emergency.
+- Keep your vehicle in good repair — Partial fault can be assessed if you have poor brakes, broken lights, or other mechanical problems that prevent you from reacting appropriately in an emergency.
 If your car is in good condition, your fault will be less.

 How We Can Help

 If you were hurt in a car accident caused by another driver’s carelessness or negligence, you should immediately consult a legal professional.
 At Hach & Rose, LLP, we can help you pursue the compensation you deserve and analyze your degree of fault.
 If there is any question about who is responsible, we can assist you in making your case.
 Let us handle the details and process of your claim while you focus on healing.